Modules

 description: "Percentage of users approved through KYC processes.
 KYC stands for 'Know Your Customer': used to verify a customer's identity and assess risk, helping prevent fraud and financial crimes."

-calculation: "custom-ratio"
+type: "custom-ratio"

 time: "customers.created_at"